mhasoba/TheMulQuaBio/content/lectures/BiolStructs_C/Part_00-C_for_biologists.md

 5. You enjoy a challenge.
 6. You want to understand the machine level a bit better

 C might have an ancient legacy, but by design, laziness, or incompetence, it remains one of the most popular programming languages today.
-It is useful to know C even if you are never going to write any new code in C yourself: countless programs from R modules to standalone software like MrBayes are written in ANSI-C. You may either need to read or debug such programs for your own benefit.
+It is useful to know C even if you are never going to write any new code in C yourself: countless programs from R modules to standalone software like MrBayes are written in C. You may either need to read or debug such programs for your own benefit.
 The age and maturity of the language means the Internet is *full* of excellent high-quality tutorials, manuals, and Stack Overflow feedback.
 Google will be more useful than ever!
 Use it and abuse it!

 So, let's get started using C.